Skip to main content

 twenty-first21

-• Extra words or characters appear next to the number, for example: “EURO12,345.678” or “5 kilos”.
+• Extra words or characters appear next to the number — for example, EURO12,345.678 or 5 kilos.

-• There is an irregular number of digits between the fractional and integer parts, or decimal and thousands parts, for example: “123,456,7890”.
-In this case, the fractional part must contain 3 or fewer digits.
-Moreover, if “123,456,789” is extracted, the normalized value will be “123456789” and if “123,456,78” is extracted, the normalized value will be “123456.78”.
+• There is an irregular number of digits between the fractional and integer parts, or between the decimal and thousands parts — for example, 123,456,7890.
+The fractional part must contain 3 or fewer digits.
+If 123,456,789 is extracted, the normalized value is 123456789; if 123,456,78 is extracted, the normalized value is 123456.78.

 • Irregular number representations are used.

-Normalizing money amounts
+Normalize money amounts

 Extracted dataNormalized data